PTSD Recovery Program

-Post Traumatic Stress Disorder Symptoms may occur soon after your witness or are involved in the event, or appear years later.
+PTSD symptoms may occur soon after you witness or are involved in the event, or appear years later.
 Many people struggle through post-trauma symptoms, attempting to “tough it out” or distract from the anxiety, dreams, flashbacks, thoughts or memories of the event coming back unexpectedly and other physiological reactions that interfere with the ability to function in a healthy way.

-Symptoms of trauma can vary; PTSD can cause one to become isolated, anxious, angry and depressed even years after the event or life situation.
-Such feelings can become compounded by emotional numbness and detachment from oneself and others which can lead to an avoidance of growthful life situations & relationships and complicate substance abuse recovery.
+Symptoms of trauma can vary; PTSD can cause you to become isolated, anxious, angry and depressed even years after the event or life situation.
+Such feelings can become compounded by emotional numbness and detachment from yourself and others which can lead to an avoidance of growthful life situations, relationships and complicate substance abuse recovery.

-These changes in mood and thinking can cause major changes to beliefs about oneself, others or the world, as well as major changes to emotional state which gets in the way of living the life one wants to live until life has become a self-perpetuating cycle of ‘surviving rather than thriving’.
+These changes in mood and thinking can cause major changes to beliefs about yourself, others or the world, as well as major changes to emotional state which gets in the way of living the life you want to live, until life has become a self-perpetuating cycle of ‘surviving rather than thriving’.
 These complex feelings can be expressed inwardly and can be expressed towards and projected onto others, creating distortions in reality that can make the path to healing seem unobtainable.
 It is not uncommon to feel guilt or shame, due to the grief associated with the trauma, the nature of the event or situation and decisions made or not made at that time, all of which can lead to a chronic state of overwhelm.

 Reminders of the traumatic event can cause distress, and avoiding things that remind you of the event can include avoiding specific people, places, or events.
 It can also include efforts to avoid any unwanted memories, thoughts or feelings.

 Understanding Your Needs